elizamthomas1994/CV/README.md

 - Communication - I have 3 years experience communicating with customers and team members alike using a variety of methods, and am able to clearly and concisely communicate concepts and other information, as well as build rapport in order to increase productivity.

-- Adaptability - I am a very fast learner and am quick to adapt to different environments, as demonstrated by my experience working with large teams on an international basis at Merlin, to working in an incredibly small team to Toshiba, to studying abroad in Spain.
+- Adaptability - I am a very fast learner and am quick to adapt to different environments, as demonstrated by my experience working with large teams on an international basis at Merlin, to working in an incredibly small team to Toshiba, to studying abroad in Spain, through to utilising a variety of different tech stacks within a 16 week software development course at Makers Academy.

 ## Education